ktonini/reviewGrid/README.md

 # ReviewGrid

-ReviewGrid is a lightweight, single-file PHP application designed for quick and easy image gallery creation.
-It's built to be ephemeral and portable, allowing users to instantly create an interactive gallery from any folder of images.
+ReviewGrid is a self-contained, single-file PHP application designed for quick and easy image gallery creation with built-in collaboration features.
+It transforms any directory of images into an interactive gallery where users can:

+- Comment on images
+- Star/favorite items
+- Share feedback
+- Download individual or multiple images
+- Track changes in real-time

 ## Screenshots